How Correcting Grammar Is Changing the Way We Type

 Cognitive Offloading: Typing Without Thinking

-When grammar tools correct mistakes instantly, we're engaging in what psychologists call "cognitive offloading"—essentially outsourcing mental processes to technology.
+When grammar tools correct mistakes instantly, we're engaging in what psychologists call cognitive offloading—essentially outsourcing mental processes to technology.
 This phenomenon has several impacts:

 AspectImpact of Real-Time Grammar Correction

-"I barely think about grammar anymore when I'm typing quick emails or messages," admits Marcus Johnson, a marketing executive I interviewed.
-"I know the tools will catch most mistakes, so I focus more on what I'm trying to say rather than how I'm saying it."
+"I barely think about grammar anymore when I'm typing quick emails or messages," admits Marcus Johnson, a marketing executive.
+"The AI catches my mistakes before I even finish the sentence sometimes.
+It's like having an editor sitting next to me 24/7.
+I focus more on what I'm trying to say rather than worrying about comma placement."

 The Rise of Mobile Grammar Correction